Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 Install via PIP

-Windows supplies pre-compiled binary wheels — no Visual Studio required.
-Run in PowerShell.
+Windows supplies pre-compiled binary wheels — no C++ compiler required.
+Run in PowerShell or Command Prompt.

 powershell